jopadan/missionpack2/README.md

-# missionpack2 - Quake 3 Ultimate Arena
+# missionpack2 - Quake III Ultimate Arena
- Merged code from Kr3m's missionpack plus features together with my additional things like Arena/Team Arena gamemodes, green armor and HMG from QL
+ Merged code from Kr3m's missionpack plus features together with my additional things like Arena/Team Arena gamemodes, green armor and HMG from QL.
+Unlike missionpackplus, this is a standalone gamemode.

+**This is not a replacement for Team Arena!
+TA maps and virtually all their textures aren't included, meaning you'd still have to legally purchase Team Arena in order to enjoy all of its maps, along with most custom ones designed for TA!**

 ## Instructions
 Currently, there are no release packages available, however, the build system included should be completely portable provided that you are on Windows (with Powershell for final pk3 zipping command).